ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 The hardware manager provides a method `transfer_data_sync` which has similar API to the asynchronous variant and it performs the transfer synchronously.
 It again delegates the call to a proper `MemoryTransferer` and calls the `transfer_sync` method on it.

-This method has a default implementation that simply waits for the asynchronous operation to finish, but you can override it to provide a more suitable implementation.
+This method has a default implementation that simply waits for the asynchronous operation to finish, but we can override it to provide a more suitable implementation.

 Synchronous memory transfers are only used in hubs in the `peek_top_chunk` method, if the chunk is not yet present in the requested device.
 Otherwise hubs transfer data asynchronously to not block the scheduler thread.